Contact: E email@example.com

 Clinical supervision: £75 per session (90 minutes).

 Payment is due at the end of each session.
 I accept cheques, cash, cards, or BACS for clients who use internet banking.

 Appointments & Availability

-My sessions are 90 minutes long.
-Over many years of practice I have learned that an hour and a half offers a better length of time for therapeutic processes to conclude naturally and organically, without needing to interrupt them artificially.
-An hour and a half also allows for proper closure, so that clients never leave sessions in a vulnerable state, but are able to ground themselves so that they can get on with what they have to do after the session.
+My sessions are 90-minutes long.
+Over many years of practice I have learned that an hour and a half offer a better length of time for therapeutic processes to conclude naturally and organically without needing to interrupt or stop them artificially.
+An hour and a half also allows for proper closure, so that clients never leave sessions in a vulnerable state but can ground themselves and get on with what they have to do after the session*.

 Monday —10:00, 12:00, 14:00 and 16:00